 - Dirty Ductwork

 - Similar to dirty air filters, if your ductwork is clogged with dust and debris, it causes an increase in resistance.
-The increase in resistance leads to high static pressure and air can’t flow optimally.
+The increase in resistance leads to high pressure and air can’t flow optimally.

 - Poor Ductwork Design

-- If your ductwork is poorly designed or improperly installed, it can cause high static pressure.
+- If your ductwork is poorly designed or improperly installed, it can cause high pressure.
 For example, if your ducts are too narrow or dip too much, it creates airflow resistance.

 - Undersized Return Air Intake